-The senior drivers did exhibit longer TTC and safety margins when entering from the stop sign position compared to both young and middle age drivers while making right turns and crossing maneuvers.
-This finding was consistent with those of the Random Gap simulation study (Creaser et al., 2008, which only examined crossing maneuvers).
-Collectively, the findings for age group were not unexpected since older drivers are often aware of their perceptual and reactive limitations, and when they performed the maneuvers in this study they may have compensated for their limitations by creating a larger safety window.
+The senior drivers exhibited longer TTC and safety margins when entering from the stop sign position compared to both young and middle age drivers while making right turns and crossing maneuvers.
+Although this finding was consistent with those of the Random Gap simulation study (Creaser et al., 2008, which only examined crossing maneuvers), only half of the senior drivers in the current study reported using the system to help with their maneuvers.
+Therefore, their longer TTC and safety margins may be due in part to the cautiousness of these drivers under study conditions.
+Additionally, older drivers are often aware of their perceptual and reactive limitations, and when they performed the maneuvers in this study they may have compensated for their limitations by creating a larger safety window.
 This sense of cautiousness may also be responsible for the significantly larger wait times of senior drivers during right turn and crossing maneuvers.
 However, these interpretations should be considered tentative until additional studies are conducted that might provide confirmatory evidence.

 Results also indicated an interesting age by sex interaction for perception of safe gap selection.
-Younger females thought they selected safer gaps than did younger males while, in contrast, middle age females thought they selected less safe gaps than did middle age males.
+Younger females thought they selected larger gaps than did younger males while, in contrast, middle age females thought they selected smaller gaps than did middle age males.
 In light of the fact that actual performance did not differ between younger males and females this finding may suggest that younger males have accepted the popular notion that they tend be less safe behind the wheel as their young female counterparts.
-The apparent switch in perception of safe gap selection for males and females in the middle age group cannot be explained fully at this time.
+The apparent switch in perception of gap selection for males and females in the middle age group cannot be explained fully at this time.
 Perhaps the middle age female drivers selected for this study were more apt to take risks or the middle age males were apt to take fewer risks.
 Alternatively, older women may simple be less confident drivers so they may be assessing their performance to be poor when it is truly not poor.
 Regardless, the extent of any practical sex and age group effects listed above are minimal and perhaps most likely limited to our current driver sample.

-4.4 Truck Driver Summary
+6.4 Truck Driver Summary